2600hz/libwebphone/docs/lwpCallList.md

 Provides the necessary functionality to handle multiple calls at once, if this class is disabled libwebphone will only be able to make a single call at once.

+> NOTE!
+It is not expected that an instance of this class be created outside of the libwebphone interals.
+To access this instance use the libwebphone instance method `getCallList()`.
+If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](libwebphone.md).

 ## Methods

 #### getCalls()